midoribowen/LogLegal/README.md

 * manage their logbook:
   * view all the log files in their logbook
   * add a new log file, with a name
-  * add an incident to a log file, which they can view and sort
+  * add an incident to a log file, which are sorted by the time they were added to the log file.

 * search for law offices by zipcode and view them on a map with a list of law offices below